unikraft/docs/content/en/docs/features/security.md

 | Supervisor Mode Access Prevention (SMAP)                                                               | N/A              | N/A                            |
 | Privileged Access Never (PAN)                                                                          | N/A              | N/A                            |

 Note that, as shown in the table, some security features of mainstream OSes do not apply to Unikraft: this is the case, for example, with numerous software counter-measures against speculative execution vulnerabilities such as KPTI, unnecessary because of the presence of a single application in the virtual machine.

 ### Testing

 In addition to matching mainstream OSes' security features, any unikernel with production pretensions must have a thorough testing process: this aspect too has been often overlooked by the unikernel community due to its limited research value.
 Unikraft aims to improve on this by adopting state-of-the-art practices with [a rigorous review of code changes](/docs/contributing/review-process/) and systematic integration/unit testing with our [public Concourse CI/CD pipeline](https://builds.unikraft.io).
 In addition to this, there is an ongoing effort to systematically and continuously fuzz test Unikraft as is done on Linux; we aim to write a blog post on this soon.

 ## Advanced Unikraft Security: Fine-Grained Compartmentalization

 Longer term, we are looking into evolving Unikraft into a framework that allows users to flexibly introduce isolation boundaries within the unikernel to further increase the security of the system.
 This is a research direction that we recently explored with [FlexOS](https://project-flexos.github.io).
-We developed a prototype that allows users to easily and safely compartmentalize less trusted, riskier, or unsafe parts of the application and the kernel with limited impact on performance, and to easily try a wide range of different design choices in the security vs. performance trade-off space (see graph below: each column is one such point in the design space).
+We developed a prototype that allows users to easily and safely compartmentalize less trusted, riskier, or unsafe parts of the application and the kernel with limited impact on performance, and to easily try a wide range of different design choices in the security versus performance trade-off space (see graph below: each column is one such point in the design space).

 {{< img
   class="max-w-3xl"